 When a crisis leaves the girls and their mom homeless, help comes from an unexpected source, and both girls are courted by surprise suitors who shake up their views of the world.
 Suddenly the glass isn’t so clearly half empty or half full . . . and love seems a lot more complicated than they ever could have imagined.

-To learn more about Jennifer, visit her official website and blog
+To learn more about Jennifer, visit her official website and blog.

 A Sassy Giveaway!
 Three lucky winners will each receive one copy of Jennifer Ziegler's SASS & SERENDIPITY along with Jane Austen's classic, SENSE AND SENSIBILITY.
 To enter, send an e-mail to SassandSerendipity@gmail.com.
 In the body of the e-mail, include your name, mailing address, and e-mail address (if you're under 13, submit a parent's name and e-mail address).
 One entry per person; prizes will only be shipped to US or Canadian addresses.
 Entries must be received by midnight (PDT) on 8/5/11.
 Winners will be selected in a random drawing on 8/6/11 and notified via email.